MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2016-08-07-auditing-active-directory-password-quality.md

 ## Overview

 The latest version of&nbsp;the&nbsp;[DSInternals PowerShell Module](https://github.com/MichaelGrafnetter/DSInternals) contains a&nbsp;new cmdlet called `Test-PasswordQuality`, which&nbsp;is&nbsp;a&nbsp;powerful yet&nbsp;easy to&nbsp;use tool for&nbsp;Active Directory password auditing.
-It&nbsp;can detect **weak, duplicate, default, non-expiring or&nbsp;empty passwords** and&nbsp;find accounts that&nbsp;are violating **security best practices**.
+It&nbsp;can detect **weak, duplicate, default, non-expiring or&nbsp;empty passwords** and&nbsp;find accounts that&nbsp;are&nbsp;violating **security best practices**.
 All domain administrators can now&nbsp;audit Active Directory passwords on a&nbsp;regular basis, without any special knowledge.

 ## Usage